cloudmesh-community/book/chapters/class/organization-516.md

 Note: we have reduced this year the requirement of writing a 2 page paper about a cloud technology.
-Instead you will be focusing on writing about the technology in a markdown file and provide a practical tutorial.
+Instead you will be focusing on writing about the technology in a markdown file and provide a practical section.
 The volume is about equivalent to a 1.5 page paper.
 Please check with Gregor on applicability of your idea.

 ![Figure: Components of the Class e516, e534 and e616](images/e516-overview.png){width=100%}